nalgeon/pokitoki/README.md

 The `/prompt` command in group chats is only available to admins - users listed in the `telegram.admins` property.

-## Image generation

-Use the `/imagine` command to generate an image using the DALL-E 3 model from OpenAI:
+### Model

+Set a custom AI model for the current chat with the `/model` command:

-> 🧑 /imagine the dawn of a new era
+> 🧑 /model o3-mini
->
-> 🤖 (beautiful picture)<br>
-> the dawn of a new era

-The default image size is 1024×1024 px.
-Other supported sizes are 1792×1024 and 1024×1792:

-> /imagine a lazy cat on a sunny day 1792×1024
+To return to the default model, use `/model reset`.

-Image generation is quite pricey.
-By default it's only enabled for users listed in `telegram.usernames`, not for group members.
-You can change this with the `imagine.enabled` config property.
+The `/model` command in group chats is only available to admins - users listed in the `telegram.admins` property.

 ## Other useful features